 The dress code for Autumn Hunting is known as ‘ratcatcher’:

-- Hard Hat: Brown, Blue or Black (or black hunting bowler)
+- Hard Hat with Brown, Blue or Black cover

 - Tweed Hacking Jacket